kas-gui/kas/README.md

 Installation and Testing
 ------------------------

-First, ensure that [CMake](https://cmake.org/) is installed.
+On Linux, ensure that [CMake](https://cmake.org/) is installed.
 On Linux this should be available in your package manager.
 This is required by the GLSL compiler.
+On Windows 10 it does not need to be installed explicitly.

 Next, clone the repository and run the examples as follows: